 - Tamarind – 1 lemon-sized ball

 - Salt – to taste

 - Oil (preferably sesame oil) – 2 teaspoons

 Soak tamarind in half a cup of water for 20 minutes.
 Extract the juice and pulp, discard the seeds.

 Dry roast peanuts on low flame till the skin is brown (about 10-15 minutes).
 Let cool to room temperature.
 Rub gently to make the skin crumble and fall off.

-Dry roast red chillies till they give off an aroma.
-This takes a few seconds only and needs to be watched carefully (a little while too long and the red chillies get burnt).
+Dry roast red chilies till they give off an aroma.
+This takes a few seconds only and needs to be watched carefully (a little while too long and the red chilies get burnt).
 Let cool to room temperature.

 Slice the onion into thin strips.
 Heat 1.5 teaspoons of oil in a pan.
 When hot add the onion strips and sauté on medium-high flame.
 Take it off the heat when the onions are golden-brown.
 Let cool to room temperature.